aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to DOT on Android via Java" h2="Convert CGM to DOT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used to store and exchange graphics data.
+It is widely used in the printing and publishing industry.
+However, it is not supported by many mobile applications.
+Therefore, it is necessary to convert CGM to DOT (Drawing Object Technology) format to make it compatible with mobile applications.

+<h2>How Aspose.Total helps for cgm to dot conversion</h2>

-You can integrate CGM to DOT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert CGM file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOT.
+Aspose.Total for Android Java is a comprehensive suite of APIs that enables developers to easily integrate CGM to DOT conversion feature in their mobile applications.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The Aspose.PDF for Android via Java API allows developers to convert CGM files to DOC format.
+It supports a wide range of features such as text extraction, image extraction, document conversion, document manipulation, and much more.

+The Aspose.Words for Android Java API enables developers to render DOC to DOT format.
+It provides a wide range of features such as document manipulation, document conversion, text extraction, and much more.
+It also supports a variety of file formats such as DOC, DOCX, RTF, HTML, and more.

+By using these two APIs, developers can easily integrate CGM to DOT conversion feature in their mobile applications.
+It is a simple and efficient way to make CGM files compatible with mobile applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}